glennsarti/docsy-spike/vscode/content/en/docs/Features/_index.md

 ---
 title: "Features"
-weight: 10
+weight: 30
 description: >
-  How to use the Puppet VSCode Extension
+  All of the amazing things you can do with the extension
 ---

-All of the amazing things the VSCode Extension can do!!